Shabarish001/Shabarish001/README.md

 ### Hi there 👋,  Shabarish
 #### I am GitHub Readme Generator's creator
-I am Shabarish Dynamic professional transitioning to the IT sector with a strong foundation in programming knowledge.
-I enjoy learning languages and frameworks like JavaScript and Reactjs.
-Now Eager to leverage transferable skills in problem-solving, collaboration, and adaptability to excel in IT roles.
+I'm a Frontend Developer with a background in Agricultural Sciences and a passion for building responsive, accessible web applications.
+While completing my Master’s at the University of Hohenheim, I was introduced to Python and R, which sparked my interest in technology and led to a smooth transition into web development.

+Through self-learning and real-world projects, I built a strong foundation in React, TypeScript, Tailwind CSS, and API integration.
+At BeChange, I developed sustainable, user-friendly interfaces, while my current role at HarvestAi GmbH involves building scalable applications, writing unit tests, collaborating in agile teams, and deploying with AWS.

+I’m also exploring mobile development with Kotlin and am particularly excited about integrating AI technologies into frontend workflows.
+I’m currently learning about RAG systems, LangChain, and Hugging Face to build more intelligent, adaptive user experiences.

+I thrive in collaborative environments where design, performance, and innovation intersect.

-Skills: REACT / JS / HTML / CSS/ Bubble.io
+Skills: REACT / JS / HTML / CSS/ LangChain/HuggingFace

-- 🔭 I’m currently working on Nutritional Website
-- 🌱 I’m currently learning Python
 - 📫 How to reach me: shabarish.ayyapusetty@gmail.com